aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

 9) **Create training subset of sample data, with hold-out of 1 forecast length.** So training data is all sample data except last data points in time series of length forecast length.
 Reserve the hold-out data for forecast evaluation.

 **Note: special consideration for cold-start or new product introductions**.
 For best results, do not include new items in your training data.
-Do include new items in your hold-out or test data.
+Do include new items in the inference data.
 If fewer than 5 data points exist per new item, be sure to fill missing values explicitly in the new items with "NaN"; otherwise the cold-start items will be silently dropped.

 10) **Create just historical sales part of training data (TTS).** Subset out just the timestamp, item_id, target_value columns.
 Save this TTS subset of training data on S3, example as TTS.csv.